 London, 8-9 January 2015

-This meeting will include the 43rd Bartlett Prize Lecture by Professor Lorraine Tyler plus an accompanying symposium to be organised by Alex Clarke and Barry Devereux.
+This meeting included the 43rd Bartlett Prize Lecture by Professor Lorraine Tyler plus an accompanying symposium organised by Alex Clarke and Barry Devereux.

 Local Organiser Patti Adank.

 This meeting included the 13th EPS Mid-Career Prize Lecture by Professor Martin Pickering plus an accompanying symposium organised by Rob Hartsuiker.